itepastra/QDI-homework-week-3-4/main.typ

 	Sketch and label the basic working principle of a Quantum Point Contact (QPC).
 ]

+Insert image here

 #problem[
 	Capacitance matrices were either defined or created for dots and gates.
 Explain, in your own words, the role of capacitance matrices in defining the QPC-dot interaction.
 ]

+We have the dot-dot matrix and the dot-gate matrix.
+In the dot-dot matrix, the ith row and jth column element corresponds to the capacitance between the ith quantum dot and the jth quantum dot.
+In the dot-gate matrix, the ith row and jth column corresponds to the capacitance between the ith gate and the jth column.
+That capacitance is important for getting the voltages and how likely charge will be stuck in-between the dots and gates.
+As you notice from my given definition, the dots have a capacitance with themselves, which means charge can get stuck in there as well.
+We need these matrices and voltages to know the charge.

 #problem[
 	Modify the gate voltage for the dot in your simulation code and observe how the QPC's response (current) changes.
 What conclusions can you draw from this observation?
 ]

+#figure(
+	image("4/Current_events.png"),
+	caption: [current in a 1 quantum dot problem, with varying gate voltages.], )

+It is only a select amount of voltages that allow current.
+There are discrete steps for both voltages they need to be in to allow current to happen.

 #problem[
 	Illustrate and explain the process of single-shot electron spin readout using a QPC ]

+Insert image here

+By adjusting voltages, you adjust the Fermi energy such that the tunneling happens with just the spin-up particle staying on the right side (quantum dot).
+This way, you make sure that one spin-up particle is the only particle you can measure, as the other particles require a higher energy and tunnel out.

 #problem[
 	Based on your experience, outline three advantages and three disadvantages of using QDSim to simulate Quantum Dot devices.
 ]

+Disadvantages:

+1. Perfect circumstances are assumed where reality begs to differ.
+Imperfections need to be added manually and it is complex to do so.
+2. Theory behind what is simulated needs to be known beforehand.
+It is hard to get an explanation of what everything means (I tried to search for it many times).
+3. The color plots I get are very pixellated, likely due to limited resolution over which voltage can vary.
+What if I want more variation?
+It is hard editing in those nuances.

+Advantages:

+1. Instead of performing an experiment with zero expectations, there is at least a simulation to test your theory beforehand.
+2. Interactions you were not expecting at first are now visualized and shown in outputs like the capacitance matrices.
+3. You can simulate circumstances that do not yet exist in hardware, making you able to see whether such a piece of hardware would work in real life.

 = Workgroup papers